FIND ME ON

 Most were too broad to extract actionable insights from, but they were all thought-provoking.

-The most valuable idea I extracted from the book was the concept of creating an explicit set of principles to make decision by.
-Personal principles are usually implicit and come from inuition - making them explicit is certainly valuable.
+The most valuable idea I extracted from the book was the concept of creating an explicit set of personal principles for decision making.
+Personal principles are usually implicit and come from inuition - making them explicit is valuable.

 Good to Great